Truly Local Homebrew

 Do you brew your own beer?
 You have nothing to lose, everything to grain, with Malt of the Month.

-Well, barley nothing to lose...you just malt-lose your taste for mass-produced malt in your beer and Get Your Grain On, baby.
+Well, barley nothing to lose...you just malt lose your taste for mass-produced malt in your beer when you Get Your Grain On, baby!

 You may ask yourself...

 How will I know what specialty malts will be offered?